rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 ### Uninstalling packages

-Un-installing packages is just as easy as installing, with Red Hat’s package manager (RPM).
+Uninstalling packages is just as easy as installing, with Red Hat’s package manager (RPM).

-In this exercise you will try to use `rpm` to un-install some packages from the system.
+ In this exercise, you will try to use `rpm` to uninstall some packages from the system.

-#### To un-install packages
+#### To uninstall packages

-1. Un-install the `libmetalink` package from your system.
+1. Uninstall the `libmetalink` package from your system.
 Type:

     ```
     $ sudo rpm -e libmetalink